Zenika/POEI-Python-Rss/README.md

 - 03/04/2023 :<br>
 First iteration of the project.
-Installation of the "Feedparser" lib and creation of a python script that retrieves some information from a rss feed link.<br>
+Installation of the "Feedparser" lib and creation of a python script that retrieves some information from an rss feed link.<br>

 - 07/04/2023 :<br>
 Add some information retrieved by the python script.